Azure/Azure-Sentinel/Playbooks/ReadMe.md

 5. Paste the template content to the editor
 6. Select Save

-# Contact us
+# Suggestions and feedback
-We would love to get your feedback AzureSentinel@microsoft.com
+We value your feedback.
+Let us know if you run into any problems or share your suggestions and feedback by sending email to AzureSentinel@microsoft.com